 Jorge Luis, Owner of Don Luis Cafe

-Abilene small businesses bore the brunt of the COVID-19 pandemic, and they proved to be resilient.
-To help provide relief, CFA has partnered with the City of Abilene to administer grants to small businesses that took a financial hit in 2020.
-The City received funding and guidelines from the U.S. Department of Housing and Urban Development (HUD), and CFA has stepped in to manage the grantmaking process.
+Abilene small businesses bore the brunt of crisis, and they proved to be resilient.
+To help provide relief, CFA partnered with the City of Abilene to administer grants to small businesses that took a financial hit in 2020.
+The City received funding and guidelines from the U.S. Department of Housing and Urban Development (HUD), and CFA stepped in to manage the grantmaking process.

-CFA began with around $500,000 to grant to local businesses, and more than half of that was granted out during the first round of funding to businesses like Don Luis Cafe, 5 Star Coatings, and others.
+CFA began with around $507,000 to businesses like Don Luis Cafe, 5 Star Coatings, and more than a dozen others.

 "It gave us this cushion where I can hire someone...so that we can order the supplies that we put off for so many months," said 5 Star Coatings Co-Owner Traci Fulgham.